iliyangenkov/TMDB/README.md

  2. Visualizations and insights drawn from the data.
  3. Individual film analysis on Psycho (1960) and Spectre (2015)
  4. Key findings

+TMDB_movies.csv is the movies dataset provided for the project.

+TMDB_quality_checks.csv is a small spreadsheet conducting quality checks (counts of rows, distinct rows, nulls etc.), which were compared to the results in the notebook to make sure that everything was inported correctly.